alexjust-data/AWS_Certified_Cloud_Practitioner/README.md

 #### CloudFormation Overview

+The first technology I want to talk about is CloudFormation.
+CloudFormation is such an important technology in AWS because it is a declarative way of outlining your infrastructure for any resources, and most of them are supported.
+To give you a concrete example, in CloudFormation, you would say, I want a security group, I want two EC2 instances that will be using that security group, I also want an S3 bucket, and I want a load balancer in front of all these machines.
+Then CloudFormation automatically creates all these things for you in the right order with the exact configuration that you specified.

 * CloudFormation is a declarative way of outlining your AWS Infrastructure, for any resources (most of them are supported).
 * For example, within a CloudFormation template, you say:
   * I want a security group